Explore the Provincial Historic Sites of Newfoundland and LabradorBy Newfoundland & Labrador

 Newman Wine Vaults, St. John’s

 Explore the history of the world-famous Newman's port wine inside the cool, quiet, mysterious walls of one of St. John's oldest buildings, and the only existing historic wine vault in Newfoundland and Labrador.
 Experience an amazing story of pirates, port and profit, and a 300-year connection between wine produced in sunny Portugal, aged in Newfoundland, and sipped by England's aristocracy for generations.

 Colonial Building, St. John’s

-The home of Newfoundland's Legislature from 1850 to 1959, this important St. John’s building is being restored to its original grandeur and will reopen with new exhibits in 2017.
+The home of Newfoundland's Legislature from 1850 to 1959, this important St. John’s building is being restored to its original grandeur and is currently closed for renovations.

 Cape Bonavista Lighthouse, Bonavista